YashasAB/notebook445/yab2_LabNotebook.md

 # 14th November 2021 - Code to produce different voltages

 Decided to make a switch and produce different voltages for different inputs.
+Basically analog write different values that produce different voltages based on keycode input.

 Few examples -